Cheese Wheel Wedding Cakes Might Be The Next Best Trend

 The Double Threat: Classy & Cheesy

-Stacked several tiers—errr wheels—high, these cheese wedding cakes look ever bit as impressive as their traditional counterparts, especially when bedecked with flowers and cake toppers.
+Stacked several tiers—errr wheels—high, these cheese wedding cakes look ever bit as impressive as their traditional counterparts, especially when bedecked with flowers and wedding cake toppers.
 “People are really surprised when they see these cakes—they never recognize that they’re cheese,” says Shannon Berry, Special Events Manager at Fromagination, an artisanal cheese shop based in Madison, Wisconsin.

 Photo: via Fromagination